src-d/blog/content/post/proteus.md

 }
 ```

-If we implement the type ourselves, the generated code will be just the method, and `UserStore_GetByID` would work, making everything function as expected.
+If we implement the type ourselves, the generated code will be just the method, and `UserStore_GetByID` would be able to get the instance of `UserStore` to call the method on, making everything work as expected.

 ## Integration with `gogo/protobuf`